-The load files include bake-out vacuum, including the net side-load from the NB port, 90 of the 96 Current files and some of the extreme loads from Han's OOP truss/radius rod analyses.
-No seismic side loading is applied at this time .
+The load files for run#24 include bake-out vacuum, including the net side-load from the NB port, 90 of the 96 current files and some of the extreme loads from Han's OOP truss/radius rod analyses.
+In run #35, all 96 equilibri with no plasma and about 30 equilibria with the plasma are included.
+In the later run, the worst case power supply load files are deleted, because the DCPS is intended to preclude these.
+Seismic side loading is in general more severe than operating load.
+These are addressed in NSTX Upgrade Seismic Analysis NSTXU-CALC-10-02-00 Rev 0 February 9 2011 Reference [18]